jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ### 5.2 Enable Dask Resource Usage Dashboards

+Dash provides additional graphical objects to monitor the resource usage, the application progress, etc. in real-time.

-In order to plot some useful information regarding the execution of the code, it is important to create the Dask cluster through the Jupyter Lab interface.
+The first step concerns the creation of a Dask cluster through the Jupyter Lab interface.

-By selecting the forth tabs on the left, the `Dask Tab`, you have the possibility to create a new cluster by clicking on the new button, as shown in the following figure.
+This is done by selecting the forth tabs on the left, the `Dask Tab`, and create a new cluster by clicking on the `NEW` button, as shown in the following figure.

 ![jupyterlab-monitor-dask-1](images/jupyterlab-monitor-dask-1.png)

-The second step consist of to import the created cluster in the code.
+The second step concerns the importing of the created cluster in the code.

 This is easily done by clicking the `< >` button on the bottom left, as shown in the following figure, after having selected the cell inside the notebook.